 1. Per CDC guidance, I am considered at “higher risk of getting very sick” from COVID-19.
 Am I required to come to work on campus?

-2. What do I do if I cannot come onto campus (either because I am not considered an essential employee or I am stuck abroad), but my role is not suitable for remote work?
+2. What do I do if I cannot come onto campus, but my role is not suitable for remote work?

 Aside from the health and safety of our students, and faculty, one of the University's priorities during this crisis is to minimize the possibility of income disruption to our workforce, especially those most vulnerable.

-To that end, if you are not considered an essential employee or are stuck abroad and your job is not suitable for remote work, you should explore the remote learning solution recently introduced by the Office of Human Resources: Learn From Where You Are.
+To that end, if you are not in the group currently returning to campus based on the University’s Phased Return to Campus or are stuck abroad and your job is not suitable for remote work, you should explore the remote learning solution recently introduced by the Office of Human Resources: Learn From Where You Are.
 For non-essential hourly employees, subject to manager approval, time spent on this learning can replace or supplement remote work activity and will be treated as regular work time.
 If, for whatever reason, you are unable to perform your duties or access the Learn From Where You Are curriculum remotely, you may use your accrued, unused vacation and personal floating holidays to continue receiving pay while you are unable to work.
 Finally, due to the unique nature of the COVID-19 threat, Northwestern is allowing you to use your available Sick Time to prevent income interruption.

-4. While the University is requiring “essential staff only” to be onsite, what are the implications for building access?
+3. While the University is in a Phased Return to Campus, what are the implications for building access?
 Do I need to do something to ensure I still have access when needed?

 You should contact local IT support within your department.
 In the absence of dedicated IT support in your department, contact the IT Helpdesk.